Historical Notes on Historians Against the War

 Historians Against the War was formed in January 2003 to oppose the Bush Administration’s drive for a pre-emptive, illegal invasion of Iraq.
 We participated actively in the antiwar movement of the Bush years, and we continued to challenge U.S. foreign policy and extended support for Palestinian human rights in the Obama era.
 Now, with the ascent of an extreme rightwing administration contemptuous of constitutional norms, we have a new mission: to stand up for peace and diplomacy internationally, and democracy and human rights at home.
 Our work, as historians against war and for peace and democracy, will have two focuses.
 First, we see our campuses as key sites for both repression and resistance.
 We will fight for the right to education, free speech and academic freedom for all members of campus communities, and for the human and civil rights of our students, especially the undocumented, Muslims, people of color, women and LGBTQ people.
 Second, we will join the organized resistance to Donald Trump’s regime by mobilizing historians, teachers, and historically-minded activists to challenge the permanent campaign of “fake news” and phony history that has driven the right’s ascent.
 We will defend the discipline of history against attempts to reduce it to simple affirmations of “American greatness,” and document how prior eras of reaction and repression were successfully combatted.
 We recognize that the Trump/Pence Administration is a threat not only to the people of the United States, but to the people of the world, and we will stand against a new nuclear arms race, more imperial interventions, and collaboration with authoritarian regimes in the Middle East, Europe, and Asia.

-- The first Steering Committee election since 2012 was held in late April / early May of 2017, following adoption of the new name and mission statement.
+The first Steering Committee election since 2012 was held in late April / early May of 2017, following adoption of the new name and mission statement.
 Everyone on the HAW email list was eligible to vote.
 Twenty people were elected, close to half of them new.
 The newly constituted Steering Committee elected Margaret Power and Van Gosse as co-chairs.